Last Updated on 13 November, 2023

 Gelato is a kind of frozen dessert of Italian origin.
 It is a bit different than ice cream in a way that it is generally lower in fat than other styles of frozen desserts.

 Although both Gelato and Ice cream have cream, milk and sugar as their main ingredients, genuine Gelato uses more milk and less ice cream and generally does not contain egg yolks, a common ingredient for ice cream.

-Gelupo is a Gelateria in Soho that offers you Freshly made Italian ice cream in deli-inspired flavors, served in blue-and-white tiled interior.
-The available flavors at Gelupo rotate all the time but the crowd favorite is the ricotta and sour cherry.
+Gelupo is a Gelateria in Soho that offers you Freshly made Italian ice cream in deli-inspired flavours, served in blue-and-white tiled interior.
+The available flavours at Gelupo rotate all the time but the crowd favorite is the ricotta and sour cherry.